WHATS HOT

 Pregnant women need to make sure that they are getting enough foliate, iron, calcium, and omega-3 fatty acids to help prevent neural tube defects.
 Omega-3 fatty acids are especially important for baby’s brain development.

-Unhealthy eating habits can result in a number of maternal problems, including anemia and pre-eclampsia.
+Unhealthy eating habits during can result in a number of maternal problems, including anemia and pre-eclampsia.
 Additionally, the mother may experience more fatigue, mood swings, morning sickness, cramps, and other complaints.
-To avoid these issues, it is recommended that the mother maintain a healthy, nutrient-rich diet throughout pregnancy and while .
+To avoid these issues, it is recommended that the mother maintain a healthy, nutrient-rich diet throughout pregnancy and while breastfeeding.

 Previous Article